rjsf-team/react-jsonschema-form/packages/docs/docs/api-reference/utility-functions.md

 - [pathOfError]: string | string[] | undefined - The optional path into the `ErrorSchema` at which to add the error(s)

 #### Returns
-- ErrorSchemaBuilder<T> - The instance of the `ErrorSchemaBuilder` class
+- ErrorSchemaBuilder&lt;T> - The instance of the `ErrorSchemaBuilder` class

 ### setErrors()
 Sets/replaces the `errorOrList` as the error(s) in the `ErrorSchema` at either the root level or the location within the schema described by the `pathOfError`.